pmsandhu/copy-pkg-json-webpack-plugin/README.md

   new CopyPkgJsonPlugin({ remove: ['engines','devDependencies'] })
 ]
 ```
-And vice-versa if you wish to r eplace but not remove any items:
+And vice-versa if you wish to replace but not remove any items:
 ```javascript
 plugins: [
   new CopyPkgJsonPlugin({ replace: { author: 'Mario Lopez' } })